How to calculate forecast accuracy and forecast error

 What is a good forecast accuracy percentage?

 In a dream world, we’d all love to see 100% accuracy every time, but that’s unrealistic.
 There isn’t one figure that will work across all companies and industries, and numbers could vary across the year, so focus on getting it as accurate as possible.
-There are four things to remember when it comes to forecast accuracy.
+There are four things to remember when it comes to measuring forecast accuracy.
 You get more accurate forecasts when you:

-• have high sales volumes
+• Have high sales volumes

-• have high aggregation levels
+• Have high aggregation levels

-• forecast for short periods, as changing market factors can impact long-term forecasts
+• Forecast for short periods, as changing market factors can impact long-term forecasts

-• have business stability.
+• Have business stability.

 Inventory planners can use several forecast accuracy measures and forecast accuracy formulas when calculating forecast accuracy and forecast error.
-These range from the relatively simple to the quite complex.
-The three most common forecast accuracy methods are forecast bias, the mean absolute standard deviation – MAD, and the mean absolute percent error – MAPE.
+These range from the relatively simple to the complex.

 Let’s take a closer look at each: